prayas7102/NodejsSecurify/CONTRIBUTING.md

 ```
 Run this after every change you make in source code.

+3. Output:
+The output would be generated in 2nd terminal as well as in a pdf (NodeJsSecurifyReport.pdf) generated in root dir

 ### Coding Standards

 - Follow the existing code style.